Tête-à-Tête

 Shakespeare’s Ghost directed by Martha Parsey

-A recut of the film Model and Artist; Henrietta Moraes and Francis Bacon with some added material.
-This is the only filmed interview with Henrietta Moraes.
+Model and Artist; Henrietta Moraes and Francis Bacon contains the only filmed interview with Henrietta Moraes, intercut with Francis Bacon in interview with David Sylvester.

 ‘Model and Artist: Hernrietta Moraes and Francis Bacon’.